turbot/steampipe-plugin-okta/docs/index.md

 ```

 By default, all options are commented out in the default connection, thus Steampipe will resolve your credentials using the same order as mentioned in [Credentials](#credentials).
 This provides a quick way to get started with Steampipe, but you will probably want to customize your experience using configuration options for querying multiple organizations, configuring credentials from your okta configuration files, [environment variables](#credentials-from-environment-variables), etc.

+If using the Okta service application, the following scopes must be enabled for steampipe to be able to access the Okta APIs:
+- okta.users.read
+- okta.groups.read
+- okta.apps.read
+- okta.roles.read
+- okta.policies.read

 ## Get involved